henrikekannen/j-H.md/CourseworkJ-H.md

 ---
 # Roles in Holacracy

-- In Holacracy the employees do not have "job descriptions" they are organized as <span style="color:red">roles</span>
+- In Holacracy the employees do not have "job descriptions" they are organized as **roles**
 - When a new **role** is defined it is than assigned to a **member** of the organization to fill an **execute**
 - One **member** can have **many different roles**
 - Members **define** and **develop** these roles and can also decide which roles should be **abolished**